hphelion/documentation/migration-overview-reference.md

 ####Connecting to a Linux instance from a Mac system#### {#connectmac}

-Before you start, make sure your key pair file in the PEM format is stored on the local system.
+Before you start, make sure the key pair file associated with the instance is stored on the local system in PEM format.

 To connect to an instance using a Mac operating system: